How profitable is your PM firm? Real property management profit margins explained

 4. Deferred technology investment.
 Manual processes that could be automated represent a hidden margin leak.
 A bookkeeper spending 15 hours per month on reconciliation that automation could reduce to 3 hours is costing the firm 144 hours of labor annually on a task that technology handles for a fraction of the cost.

-You cannot manage your margin if you cannot see it at the property level.
+Because a portfolio average of 20% can contain properties running at 5%.
+You cannot fix what you cannot see at the individual contract level.
 Portfolio-wide profit margins are useful for understanding overall business health, but they mask variation across properties.
 A portfolio averaging 20% margin might include properties running at 35% and others running at 5%.

 Per-door profitability analysis reveals which properties contribute to your margin and which dilute it.
 It shows which contracts are priced correctly and which need renegotiation.
 It identifies properties where the service scope expanded without a fee adjustment.